mde/ejs/README.md

     slurping for all scriptlet tags (it does not strip new lines of tags in the middle of a line).

+This project uses [JSDoc](http://usejsdoc.org/).
+For the full public API documentation, clone the repository and run `npm run doc`.
+This will run JSDoc with the proper options and output the documentation to `out/`.
+If you want the both the public & private API docs, run `npm run devdoc` instead.

 ## Tags

   - `<%`              'Scriptlet' tag, for control-flow, no output